Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Does this mean that you could actually just use one set of boots for everything?
 No.

 I just wanted to illustrate the point that there’s tons of flexibility within all aspects of cross-country skiing.
 But there are also limits.
-Just because I can skate in classic boots on classic skis doesn’t mean that I would intentionally go out and do that.
-What I’m talking about here is the freedom of movement inherent with cross-country skiing.
+Just because I can skate in classic boots on classic skis doesn’t mean that I would intentionally go out and do that for a whole skate ski workout.
+What I’m talking about here is the freedom of movement inherent within cross-country skiing in general.

 Get the right tool for the job, but don’t be afraid to push its limits a little.